rashecl/healthForecaster/README.md

 # healthForecaster
-Personalized predictions of health outcomes of lifestyle interventions
+Personalized predictions of health outcomes of lifestyle interventions:
+See the live app at:
+healthforecaster.xyz

 # Set up the development environment: